 If we were to argue that ADHD is a social construct created by society to explain certain behaviors, then any other mental disorder would be considered a social construct.
-Saying that we as a society invented ADHD and other disorders such as bi-polar disorder or depression is irresponsible, as it puts individuals with these conditions at risk.
-By denying that these conditions exist, people may be less likely to seek treatment because of feeling shamed for not being able to function in a way that is seen as “normal” to others.
+Saying that we as a society invented ADHD and other diseases such as bipolar or depression is irresponsible, as it puts individuals with these conditions at risk.
+By denying that these conditions exist, people may be less likely to seek treatment because of feeling shamed for not being able to function in a way that is “normal” to others.
 ADHD is a real condition that was discovered in the early 1900s and is still researched today.
 Though the causes of ADHD are still a mystery, we cannot merely say it was created by society just because we don’t have all the answers.